Solana Foundation Delegation Program FAQ

 I just signed up for the Solana Foundation Delegation Program at solana.foundation/delegation-program.
 When will the stake bot on testnet see me?#

 Please note that you can start your testnet validator at any time.
 The stake bot will see your testnet validator in the order you signed up.
 100 new validators will be added to the stake bot list at a time, each week, according to when they signed up.
-This means, if you were one of the first validators to sign up, you will be added by 8/27/21.
-For validators who signed up by 8/25/21, you will be added up to 6 weeks from 8/2/5/21.
-We do not currently have a list of exactly when each testnet validator will be added to the testnet stake bot, so please be patient with us as we work on adding everyone to the testnet stake bot in the coming weeks.
+This means, for the 500 validators who signed up by 8/25/21, you will be added by 10/15/21.
+There is no list of exactly when each testnet validator will be added to the testnet stake bot, so please be patient as the testnet stake bot adds everyone in the coming weeks.
 Note: Being added to the stake bot list does not mean you will get staked by the stake bot.

 When will the stake bot stake me?#